yukas/traver/README.md

 #### Ability to setup data inside specs

-Thanks to concise syntax, you're able to setup data inside the spec itself, opposite to factory file.
-So you see all setup at a glance.
+Thanks to concise syntax, you're able to setup data inside the spec itself, opposite to factory file, so you'll see all setup at a glance.

 #### No centralized setup